 7. PAYMENTS

-Provided Agreement with a Publisher is reached, ll publishing incomes derived from the Book and its foreign and ancillary rights (film rights, audio rights, serialization, etc.);, including royalty income shall be divided as follows:
+Provided Agreement with a Publisher is reached, all publishing incomes derived from the Book and its foreign and ancillary rights (film rights, audio rights, serialization, etc.);, including royalty income shall be divided as follows:

 For the first $100,000 (gross) received for the Book from any source (publishing, film rights, etc), that portion of the proceeds shall be divided 50% to GH and 50% to BB.